dgiovannelli/dgiovannelli.github.io/_pages/mediaoutreach.md

 # Media coverage

-**2021** A new article appeared in the online blog Earth Island Journal entitled "Finding Carbon Sinks in Unlikely Places" and covering our recent work on carbon cycling at convergent margins.
-You can read the [article here](https://www.earthisland.org/journal/index.php/articles/entry/finding-carbon-sinks-in-unlikely-places)
+**2021** Our recent paper published in Nature Geoscience was covered by a news article in **AAAS Science**.
+Several colleagues comment on our findings and the impact of our ongoing research.
+Find the Science news [article here](https://www.sciencemag.org/news/2021/04/microbes-are-siphoning-massive-amounts-carbon-earth-s-tectonic-plates)

+**2021** I recently appeared in an interview in the journal **Nature Italy** speaking about the new Master Program in the Biology of Extreme Environments I have designed in Naples.
+The article is available both in English and Italian and can be [found here](https://www.nature.com/articles/d43978-021-00042-5)

-**202** I appeared on the second episode (Janus) of the Netflix astrobiology-focused docuseries [Alien Worlds](https://www.netflix.com/title/80221410), talking about the importance of water for the search for life and the role of hydrothermal vents
+**2020** I appeared on the second episode (Janus) of the **Netflix** astrobiology-focused docuseries [Alien Worlds](https://www.netflix.com/title/80221410), talking about the importance of water for the search for life and the role of hydrothermal vents

 **2020** An article by Romulo Cruz based on  our American Mineralogist review on hydration-dehydration reactions appeared online in the [sciworthy blog](https://sciworthy.com/how-water-shaped-the-earth/) entitled “How water shaped the Earth.
 Minerologists, geologists, astronomers, astrobiologists explain how water shaped our planet’s history by studying the types of chemical reactions where water plays a fundamental role”